Foula

-Foula (/ˈfuːlə/), located in the Shetland archipelago of Scotland, is one of the United Kingdom's most remote permanently inhabited islands.
+Foula (/scz/ FOO-lə), located in the Shetland archipelago of Scotland, is one of the United Kingdom's most remote permanently inhabited islands.
 The liner RMS Oceanic was wrecked on the Shaalds of Foula in 1914.
 Foula was the location for the film The Edge of the World (1937).

 Toponym

 The name "Foula" comes from the Old Norse Fugley 'bird island'.
 On some early Modern maps (such as Willem Blaeu's 1654 map of Orkney and Shetland), it is called Fule or Thule.
 The former - pronounced "foo-lay"- is just an alternative spelling of Foula.
 The latter is due to ancient sources - notably Tacitus' Agricola - often locating the mythical land of Thule in the Shetland Islands region, and the phonetic closeness of the island's name.
 However, the Ancient Norse name post-dates the Thule narrative and is not connected to it.

 Geography

 Foula lies in the Atlantic Ocean, 15 nmi west of Walls on Mainland, Shetland.
 It was part of Walls civil parish and now is in the parish of Walls and Sandness.
 The island is about 2+1/2 by 3+1/2 mi, with a low-lying coastal strip along the east side.
 With an area of 12.7 km2, it is the eighth largest and most westerly of the Shetland Islands.
 It rises from low broken cliffs in the east to precipitous 150–365 m cliffs in the west.
 The island has five peaks, rising to 418 m at the Sneug and 376 m at the Kame.
 At the north end is Gaada Stack, a natural arch and towards the south-west is Da Sneck Ida Smaalie, a spectacular 30 m deep and 2 m wide crack in the cliffs.
 Foula lies on the same latitude as Saint Petersburg.

 In 2011 Foula had a population of 30 people, living in Hametun and Ham.
 At the time of the 2022 census the resident population was 17.
 Islanders previously made a living from fishing – first for whitefish, then lobster.
 Today, most islanders are crofters with income from sheep farming and birdwatching tourism.
 The island retains a post office in Ham.

 A hidden reef, the "Hoevdi Grund" or the "Shaalds o' Foula", lies just over 3 km east of Foula between the island and the Shetland Mainland.
 Tides here can reach 12 kn, and as the reef comes to within less than a metre of the surface, it poses a significant threat to shipping.